KerBell/SESI/SESI/README.txt

   - 000_Toolbar, by Maik Schreiber

 I also have installed:
-Life Support (by asmi): http://forum.kerbalspaceprogram.com/threads/58127-asmi-s-ECLSS-Mod-%28current-version-1-0-8%29 (not yet included due to licence)
+Life Support (by asmi): http://forum.kerbalspaceprogram.com/threads/58127-asmi-s-ECLSS-Mod-%28current-version-1-0-8%29 (not yet included due to license)

 == Licensing ==